-15.4.1 Site administrators shall minimize the number of subject matter preparations required of each secondary unit member (6-12), and shall consult with the unit member prior to assigning more than two different preparations.
+15.4.1 Site administrators shall minimize the number of subject matter preparations required of each secondary unit member (6-12), and shall consult with the unit member prior to assigning more than two different preparations over the course of the school year.

-No unit member shall have four (4) or more preparations without his or her written consent, unless aide time is provided or other adjustments considered.
+No unit member shall have four (4) or more preparations over the course of the school year, without his or her written consent, unless aide time is provided or other adjustments considered.
 Such considerations may include but are not limited to redistribution of students, assignment of aide time, provision of additional preparation time, or other similar action.